tehw0lf/airbash/README.md

 ## Usage

-When running Airbash for the first time, running `install.sh` will create the database, prepare the folder structure and create shortlinks to both scripts which can be moved to a directory that is on $PATH to allow execution from any location.
+Running `install.sh` will create the database, prepare the folder structure and create shortlinks to both scripts which can be moved to a directory that is on $PATH to allow execution from any location.

 After installation, you may need to manually adjust `INTERFACE` on line 46 in `airba.sh`.
 This will later be determined automatically, but for now the default is set to `wlan0`, to allow out of the box compatibility with [bcmon](https://code.google.com/archive/p/bcmon/) on Android.